crystal-lang-tools/intellij-crystal-lang/README.md

 1. clone the repo
 2. ./gradlew idea
-3. ./clean_all.sh (check the paths in the file first and amend accordingly)
-4. ./gradlew build
+3. ./gradlew build
-5. open in intellij
+4. open in intellij

 ### Testing notes

+* to regenerate the parser and lexer run: ./regenerate.sh

 for the parser: